wtkhan/wtkhan.github.io/_posts/2024-12-15-french-rice-pudding.md

 ---
 layout: post
 title: "French-inspired rice pudding with a quick rose-raspberry compote"
-summary: "A dessert for Swedish Christmas Eve dinners"
+summary: "A dessert for Christmas Eve dinners"
 description: " "
 ---

-Before discovering _riz au lait_, rice puddings felt uniform and boring in every food culture.
-Spices were the only way to tell bowls of rice and milk apart.
-Cardamom and rosewater suggest _kheer_, cinnamon and nutmeg hint at _arroz con leche_, and unflavored is a sorry tribute to Nordic puddings in the Midwest.

-I love riz au lait for its decadent custard base.
+I love *riz au lait* for its decadent custard base.
 Adding egg yolks, heavy cream and butter transforms a lean journeyman pudding into a paunchy contented retiree.
 A custard base makes a rice pudding more of an ice cream, allowing for an exploration of familiar accompaniments beyond seasoning.

 Below is my current favorite take on riz au lait.
 I pair it with  a rose-flavored raspberry compote that is inspired by the [Ispahan macaron](https://www.pierreherme.com/fr/ispahan-entremets.html).
-I serve them at the end of my in-laws' Swedish-inspired Christmas Eve feast.
+I serve them at the end of my in-laws' Swedish Christmas Eve feast.

 ## Ingredients and notes
 **Serves 8 to 12**